biopragmatics/oquat/docs/unknowns/source/bao.md

 # bao

-## `NIFSTD` (1)
+## `NIFSTD`

+There are 1 usages of `NIFSTD` in `bao`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIFSTD)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIFSTD).

 | curie              |   usages | nodes                                               |
 |--------------------|----------|-----------------------------------------------------|
 | NIFSTD:birnlex_681 |        1 | [EFO:0001272](http://www.ebi.ac.uk/efo/EFO_0001272) |

-## `NIF_Subcellular` (13)
+## `NIF_Subcellular`

+There are 13 usages of `NIF_Subcellular` in `bao`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIF_Subcellular)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIF_Subcellular).

 | curie                         |   usages | nodes                                                   |
 |-------------------------------|----------|---------------------------------------------------------|